Corporate Strategy

 (18) Currency Exchange Rate Fluctuations

 We conduct foreign currency denominated transactions, and the costs and prices of our products, services, assets and liabilities that are denominated in foreign currencies are influenced by fluctuations in exchange rates.
-We may engage in hedging transactions and other arrangements in order to minimize exchange rate risk, but there can be no assurance that such arrangements will be sufficient to protect us against adverse movements in foreign exchange rates, which could have an adverse effect on our financial condition, operational results and cash flows.
+We engage in hedging activities, such as forward exchange contracts, as appropriate to minimize the impact of exchange rate fluctuations.
+However, such hedging does not completely eliminate foreign exchange risk, and adverse movements in exchange rates may still affect our group’s financial condition, operating results, and cash flows.
 In addition, since we convert the foreign currency-based figures (including the assets and liabilities) of our foreign group companies into Japanese yen in the process of preparing our consolidated financial statements, currency exchange rate fluctuations may also adversely affect our financial condition.